RPC methods

 properties is strongly discouraged, as it can break application functionality.
 Proceed with extreme care if you choose to do so.

-While possible, overwriting or changing existing values within the RPC context is generally not recommended and should be done with extreme caution.
-If absolutely necessary, use the following approach:
+If overwriting or changing existing values within the RPC context is absolutely necessary, use the following approach: